stephenstockman/ChickenVision/README.md

 ## Acknowledgments

-Good luck fellow ThunderChicken Programmers may your exposure be set to low and your camera calibration go well
+Good luck fellow ThunderChicken Programmers may your exposure be set to low and your camera calibration go well!